Richard Benjamin Harrison: Marriage and the Navy

-Harrison achieved the rate of petty officer first class while serving in the United States Navy.

 When he was 17, Harrison attended a barn dance, where he met his future wife, Joanne Rhue, the daughter of Joseph Rhue, a county judge, who later became one of the lead attorneys for Philip Morris in North Carolina.
 They married in 1960.
 Before they married, however, Harrison stole a car, and after he was arrested, was given a choice by the judge to go to prison or the military.
 Harrison chose the latter, entering the United States Navy in October 1958.

-Joanne became pregnant with their first child immediately after they married, and Sherry, their first child, was born with Down syndrome.
+Joanne became pregnant soon after the wedding.
+Their first child was daughter Sherry, who was born with Down syndrome.
 They also had three sons, Joseph, Rick, and Chris.
 Harrison left the Navy in February 1962, but re-enlisted fourteen months later in order to obtain the health care benefits necessary to meet Sherry's medical expenses.
 She died when she was six years old.

+Harrison achieved the rate of petty officer first class while serving in the United States Navy.

 Harrison ultimately served in the U.S. Navy for 20 years, including stints as a paymaster, and attaining the rate of personnelman first class (PN1).
 Harrison served on four ships, including his final five years on fleet tug USS Chowanoc (ATF-100), from 1972 to 1976.

 In 1967, Harrison was transferred by the Navy to San Diego, California.
 He continued to serve in the Navy, while Joanne obtained her real estate license in 1970 and opened her own office in 1973.
 After Harrison was discharged from the Navy in 1979, he worked part-time in his wife's office.
 Declining real estate sales caused by interest rates as high as 18 percent cost Harrison $1,000,000 and the collapse of this business in 1981.